Teaching “sit” and “stay” are the easy parts of dog ownership.

 Not wild about the idea of brushing your dog’s teeth?
 That’s OK.
 You can give your dog the same benefits of brushing – with none of the hassle – by putting an oral hygiene solution into your dog’s water bowl each day.
 10 seconds a day is all it takes to fight plaque buildup and give your dog cuddly-close fresh breath.

-Oxyfresh Pet Oral Hygiene Solution is “top dog” when it comes to oral hygiene solutions:
+Oxyfresh Pet Dental Water Additive is “top dog” when it comes to oral hygiene solutions:

 - Vet-recommended, fast-acting USA-made formula